 Patients require quick, easy, and secure access to their data so that they can be engaged and informed in their healthcare.
 The Electronic Medical Records (EMR) software industry is evolving with the latest health IT technology to improve on these points, which will help patients build better trust with their providers.
 This trend will likely continue, for greater health outcomes.

 There’s a lack of data-sharing standards across EMR software systems, which stops patient information from being shared across different practices.
 This can lead to problems in diagnosis (for patients who visit various centers) and even for the patients themselves.
-To solve this, EHR vendors are adding more updates to their software to make Electronic Medical Records software more interoperable. and to include more integrations to allow such data to be shared more efficiently.
+To solve this, EHR vendors are adding more updates to their software to make Electronic Medical Records software more interoperable.
+And to include more integrations to allow such data to be shared more efficiently.

 There are many benefits to a patient portal EMR system.
 They remove the need for paperwork and manual fetching of data, and they offer a direct portal for patients to view their medical records.
 By allowing easy access to their records, patient portals also encourage patients to be more involved in their healthcare, which also enables easier diagnosis for medical practitioners.